Prospective transfer applicants should take advantage of the detailed information and resources available on the Transfer Admissions Web site.

 Degree holders.
 Students who have obtained a degree at another college or university but are interested in working toward an undergraduate degree at UT Austin must apply for undergraduate transfer admission in the same way as students who have not yet earned a degree.

 Former CAP and PACE participants.
 Students who participated in the Coordinated Admission Program (CAP) or Path to Admission through Co-Enrollment (PACE) but did not complete the requirements or decided not to enroll at UT Austin despite successful completion of the requirements must apply for transfer admission if interested in attending UT Austin at a later date.

 Additional situations requiring application for transfer.
 UT Austin graduate students who are interested in taking undergraduate courses but who have never attended UT Austin as an undergraduate must apply for undergraduate transfer admission.
 The same is true for students who have taken only correspondence or extension courses at UT Austin as well as students who have taken only summer courses when enrolled as a transient student.

 Transfer Application Procedures

-- A completed ApplyTexas US Transfer Application, including the required essays and statement of purpose.
+- Application and essays: A completed ApplyTexas US Transfer Application, including the required essays and statement of purpose.

-- The nonrefundable application fee or a request for an exemption, described in the section Application Processing Fee.
+- Fee (or exemption request): The nonrefundable application fee or a request for an exemption, described in the section Application Processing Fee.

 The following items are required for some applicants: